 Comparing individual hospital rates to benchmarks

 For the composite measure as well as CMS PSI 4, CMS assigns comparative performance categories.
-If the interval estimate includes and/or overlaps with the national composite value, the hospital’s performance is in the “no different than national rate” category.
-If the entire interval estimate is below the national composite value, then the hospital is performing “better than national rate.”
-If the entire interval estimate is above the national composite value, it is “worse than national rate.”
+If the interval estimate includes and/or overlaps with the national composite value, the hospital’s performance is in the “no different than national rate/value” category.
+If the entire interval estimate is below the national composite rate/value, then the hospital is performing “better than national rate/value.”
+If the entire interval estimate is above the national composite rate/value, it is “worse than national rate/value.”
 For the individual measures, Hospital Compare displays information on each hospital’s performance category, number of cases, rate, and confidence interval.